Understand how insurance works so that you can make the decision on whether you need it or not.

 4 min read

-What is the relationship between my premium and my excess?
+What is the relationship between my insurance premium and my excess?

 The higher your excess, the lower your premium and vice versa.
-So, choosing an excess is about finding a sweet spot between what you pay on a claim and what you pay each month for your insurance.
+So, choosing an excess is about finding a sweet spot between what you can afford to pay on a claim and what you pay each month for your insurance.
+One way to calculate an excess that’s right for you is to see what’s the maximum amount you can comfortably afford to pay out of your pocket if you had to make a claim tomorrow.

-How often do I need to pay my premium?
+How often do I need to pay my insurance premium?

 With insurance you need to pay your premium first before your cover will start.
 Thereafter, you will typically have to pay your premium every month, although insurance policies with other terms do exist (e.g. you might pay once every quarter or every year).